-The co-existence of various national competent authorities is due to the fact that there is duplicity of rules covering the sector.
+The co-existence between various national competent Authorities is due to the fact that the exists duplicity of rules covering the sector.
 Therefore, the most important thing is to avoid this duplicity and allow the GDPR to create the necessary level playing field between all players irrespective of sector or geographic location.
 For that, no sector specific legislation seems justified anymore.